-Since the late 1960s more than 300,000 students have enrolled and more than 15,000 degrees and certificates have been granted.
-One of 12 community colleges in Connecticut, Capital is one of New England's most ethnically diverse campuses and is marking its 50th anniversary as Hartford's first public undergraduate institution.
+Since the late 1960s more than 300,000 students have enrolled and more than 16,000 degrees and certificates have been granted.
+One of 12 community colleges in Connecticut, Capital is one of New England's most ethnically diverse campuses.